dreaming-huang/dreaming-huang.github.io/_pages/about.md

 * **Research Intern (Computer Graphics, Digital Human Generation)** @ [Kuaishou](https://ir.kuaishou.com/) *Apr 2023 - Apr 2024*
     * Led the research and development of a text-driven facial material generation method.
-    * The project resulted in one paper publication at TPAMI(co-first author) and one patent.
+    * The project resulted in one paper publication at TPAMI(co-first author，student first author) and one patent.